itaybel/PwnableWalkthrough/README.md

-In this repo I will publish some of my solution to the famous wargames site "Pwnable.kr"

 'pwnable.kr' is a non-commercial wargame site which provides various pwn challenges regarding system exploitation.

+In this Repository, I will publish my writeups for some of the challenges I found are quite straight-forward.